UC Davis faces its third first-time opponent in four WNIT games on Sunday

 The 2012-13 season saw the arrival of highly touted post players Alyson Doherty and Celia Marfone, the former claiming Big West All-Freshman Team honors and was a All-Big West honoree -- including first team honors as a senior, with the latter ranking among the top 10 in the Big West in rebounding each of the last three seasons.
 In addition, Doherty also led the conference in field goal percentage (.557) as a sophomore in 2013-14.

 In 2015-16, newcomer Morgan Bertsch burst onto the scene, earning all-freshman, All-Big West second-team, and All-Big West Tournament team honors after leading the Aggies in scoring (13.9 ppg) and ranking No. 7 in the nation in field goal percentage (.582).
 In 2017, The Santa Rosa, Calif., native picked up All-Big West first team honors, averaging nearly 16 points per game en route to becoming the highest-scoring sophomore in school history and setting the school single-season record with 57 blocks.

 Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's from 2003-06.
 During his three years with the Gaels, he was involved in all aspects of the program and primarily worked with post players.

-While in high school and college, Teramoto spent three seasons coaching junior high basketball before moving on to three seasons at San Luis Obispo High School.
+Teramoto graduated from Cal Poly in 2002 with a bachelor's degree in biological sciences and a minor in biotechnology.
+He earned his master's in educational leadership, also from Cal Poly, in 2007.
+While still in high school and college, Teramoto spent three seasons coaching junior high basketball before moving up for three seasons at San Luis Obispo HS.
 As the varsity coach in 2002-03, the Tigers finished 22-3 overall and 12-0 in the Pac-5 League.